Level: Beginner

 Scaling sometimes doesn’t scale up the collision bounds.

-On iOS or if you specify an Actor to not auto-scale its collision bounds, you will observe that scaling an Actor up or down will, as expected, not change its collision bounds accordingly.
+If you specify an Actor to not auto-scale its collision bounds, you may observe that scaling an Actor up or down will not change its collision bounds accordingly.

 Tweening and Physics

-When sliding, rotating or scaling actors, do not expect the physics to act ultra-reliably during this time.
+When sliding, rotating or scaling actors, do not expect the physics to act reliably during this time.

 Summary